Skip to content

 A Google Chrome search bar with the equation 288 divided by 4.
 At the top of the list of Google Search autocomplete suggestions is the answer to the equation.

 Need to quickly split a dinner bill with friends?
-Use Google's built-in tip calculator by searching for tip calculator
+Use Google's built-in tip calculator by searching for Google tip calculator

 Google even has advanced calculators that can graph functions such as sin and cos—or solve geometry problems such as area of circle with radius of 4.